How to configure and set up Terraform stage in Spinnaker as a custom stage job.

 namespace (under metadata): Namespace where the Terraform Job should run.
 This should be the same namespace where terraspinbackendconfig configmap was created in (a) above.

-Execute hal deploy apply (in halyard pod or on halyard machine)
+5. Execute the following in halyard pod or on halyard machine:

 At this point spinnaker configuration for Terraform Customer Job stage is complete.
 Please wait for all pods to restart and stabilize.